mikedigriz/Syncthing-for-PocketBook/README.en.md

 ## For Pro (advanced script)

-> [!IMPORTANT]\
-> This one is for people who already figured out the regular [*syncthing.app*](https://github.com/mikedigriz/Syncthing-for-PocketBook/blob/main/syncthing.app) and have it running reliably.
+This one is for people who already figured out the regular [*syncthing.app*](https://github.com/mikedigriz/Syncthing-for-PocketBook/blob/main/syncthing.app) and have it running reliably.
 If the basic script isn't set up yet, get that working first and come back later.

 The regular script does exactly one thing: it starts syncthing. [*syncthing_pro.app*](https://github.com/mikedigriz/Syncthing-for-PocketBook/blob/main/syncthing_pro.app) does a bit more.